luckykadam/blog/_posts/2020-01-10-rnn-full-adder.md

 ## Conclusion

-Frameworks like Keras, Tensorflow and PyTorch give us power to experiment at such speed and effeciecy.
+Frameworks like Keras, Tensorflow and PyTorch give us power to experiment at such speed and effeciency.
 Combine it with python's flexibility, and you have got a game-changer in AI department.

 ## References: